Last Updated: JUNE 4th, 2020

+One of the top things to do in Fort Smith is search for the murals!
 More and more cities are showcasing local and international talent with murals.
 However, Fort Smith has been leading the pack in this effort.
 These surprising & beautiful murals throughout the downtown area will inspire you.
 The project began in 2015 and now has more than 30 pieces from artists all over the world!

 Download the UNEXPECTED FS App which contains maps, schedules and a list of art and artists HERE

 Fort Smith National Historic Site

 Wrap yourself in history by visiting the place where Fort Smith truly began on December 25th, 1817 as an Army outpost.
 As Fort Smith grew, the need for law and order across Indian Territory is where Fort Smith’s history became more widely known.
 The Army built barracks in 1851 and, by 1872, the barracks were converted into the courthouse and jail.
 Today, you can visit the “Hell on the Border” jail cells and also visit the Visitor’s Center.

 You can also visit the famous restored courtroom of “Hanging”‘ Judge Isaac Parker.
 During his time on the bench, Parker presided over 13,000+ cases with over 8,500 pleading guilty or being convicted.
 Of those, Parker sentenced 160 men and women who had been found guilty of committing serious crimes to death ( with 79 actual executions at the gallows which you can visit).

 Also, take some time to check out the Trail of Tears Overlook along the Arkansas River which is a quick walk from the National Historic Site.
 We always love adding anything history related to our “things to do” and “places to visit” list!